metarex-media/www-metarex-media/content/project/_index.md

 ## Rationale

 It's super easy to send anything by FedEx - even a baby dinosaur.
-You put your stuff in a box and they slap 2 labels on it.
+You put your stuff in a box and they slap two labels on it.

 1. The Destination - send to {{% metarex %}} HQ
 2. The Manifest - a bar code that points to a database.
 The record in the